ModifAmorphic/outward/Transmorphic/README.md

   - Select the Equipped Item you wish to remove the Transmog from.
   - Craft your new item with the transmog removed.
     - Any Enchantments are carried over to the new item.

+# Enchanting
+- A new Enchanting Menu is now available as a replacement to the game's crafting sytem.
+  - Equip the piece of gear you wish to enchant.
+  - Open the Enchanting Crafting Menu
+  - Select the Enchantment Recipe on the left.
+  - Confirm the item in the bottom right corner is the one you wish to enchant.
+  - Click craft to Enchant your item.
+- Conditional Enchanting
+  - The new enchanting menu can be configured to respect or ignore the build in conditions if desired.
+Only the Quest condition is enabled by default.
+Not all enchants have additional conditions.
+For additional information on enchantment conditions, consult the Outward Wiki.
+    - Quest(s) Completed: Enchants that require Quest completion or Enchanting Guild upgrades.
+    - Player in Region
+    - Time of Day
+    - Temperature
+    - Weather
+    - Wind Altar Activated

 # Description
 <p>